Victor Magtanggol

-Victor Magtanggol (International title: Heart of Courage) is a 2018 Philippine television drama action fantasy series broadcast by GMA Network.
+Victor Magtanggol (international title: Heart of Courage) is a 2018 Philippine television drama action fantasy series broadcast by GMA Network.
 The series is inspired by Norse mythology.
 Directed by Dominic Zapata, it stars Alden Richards in the title role.
-It premiered on July 30, 2018, on the network's Telebabad line up, replacing The Cure.
+It premiered on July 30, 2018, on the network's Telebabad line up.
 The series concluded on November 16, 2018, with a total of 80 episodes.
-It was replaced by Cain at Abel in its timeslot.

 The series is originally titled as Mitho.
 It is streaming online on YouTube.

 Premise

 Many gods, including Thor, will not survive the Ragnarök.
 Before Thor's death, he orders his son Magni to hide his weapon, the hammer Mjölnir, until there is someone right to inherit it.
 Magni goes to the world of mortals to wait for the new taker of Mjölnir.
 There he meets Victor Magtanggol, the one who must eventually learn to use Mjölnir to protect the world and his loved ones from Móði, Thor's son and Magni's brother, who is upset for not inheriting Mjölnir, and Loki who plans to spread chaos in the mortal world.